 syndactyly/oligodactly: syndactyly is often complete and gives a spoon hand type appearance

 The central sacral vertical line (CSVL) is used in the assessment of spinal scoliosis.

-It is a line constructed on frontal films of the spine and pelvis as follows:
+It is a line constructed on frontal films of the spine and pelvis to measure coronal balance, drawn as follows:

 a line connecting the top of the iliac crests is drawn